poudel/poudel.github.io/content/about-keshab-paudel.md

   most fragile.
 I learned it while trying to integrate attendance devices with the time and attendance subsystem.
 * Multi-tenancy is hard.
-* Coding standards is a requirement.
+* Coding standards should be a requirement.
-* Automated testing is a requirement.
+* Automated testing should be a requirement.
 * Software development is really an iterative process.
 * No matter how hard you try, the clientele will always find a way to complain and ask for more.